gscigala/ble-demonstrator/README.md

 README
 ======

-BLE communication demonstrator, using bleno for the server and bluez for the client.
+BLE communication demonstrator, using nodejs-bleno/golang-gatt for the server and bluez/bluez-dbus for the client.

 Summary
 -------